etherlesss/etherlesss/README.md

 ### Hi there 👋

 + PUCV IT student
-+ Wants to work in cybersecurity
++ I want to work in cybersecurity, or perhaps software engineering.
 + Doing projects for fun
 + Music on my daily basis
 + College projects are among my repos